Outdoor grills maker Weber files for U.S. IPO

 Weber joins a clutch of companies which have filed for stock market listings in recent weeks to cash in on a market that is flush with funds as capital markets see record high levels of activity.

-Weber did not reveal the number of shares or the target price range of the offering in the filing. (https://bit.ly/3r6hfC8)
+Weber did not reveal the number of shares or the target price range of the offering in the filing. (bit.ly/3r6hfC8)

-Its listing plans come weeks after wood pellet grill maker Traeger Inc filed for an IPO. (https://bit.ly/3ecr63M)
+Its listing plans come weeks after wood pellet grill maker Traeger Inc filed for an IPO. (bit.ly/3ecr63M)

 In October, Weber had raised around $1.55 billion in debt in a round led by Bank of America.